DexterPOSH/PSRemotely/README.md

     }
 }
 ```
-If you want to target the very same tests on the remote node named say Node1,Node2 & Node3 from your current workstation, you can use PSRemotely.
+If you want to target the very same tests on the remote node named say AD,WDS & DHCP from your current workstation (part of the same domain), you can use PSRemotely.

 Usage with PSRemotely: